Centre for Studies in Arts and Culture

 Brock’s STAC programs will help you gain a critical view of contemporary culture.

-Discover how recent Brock graduates are working at their dream job.
+Discover how recent Brock graduates are making a difference.